THE KEY TO A SECURE FUTURE

 You will be required to participate in, and satisfactorily complete, all requirements of a 12-month training program before you can advance to Correction Officer.
 As part of the program, you will attend the Correctional Services Training Academy for a minimum of EIGHT weeks of formal training.
 Paid training at the Academy will include academic courses in such areas as emergency response procedures, interpersonal communications, legal rights and responsibilities, security procedures, and concepts and issues in corrections.
 You will also receive rigorous physical training to develop fitness, strength and stamina.
 To physically qualify, it is necessary to perform seven sequential job related tasks in two minutes and fifteen seconds or less.
 Failure in any of the tasks will result in the recruit failing to meet the agency qualification standards and, accordingly, being dismissed from the Academy.
 The test is administered during the final week of the training program at the Academy.
 A thorough explanation and demonstration of the course, and an opportunity for a trial run, will precede the final test.

-Candidates who successfully complete the Academy Training and their probation period are eligible to earn up to sixteen (16) college credits towards a post-secondary degree.
+Candidates who successfully complete the Academy Training and their probationary period are eligible to earn up to sixteen (16) college credits towards a post-secondary degree.
 Further information can be obtained during your ACADEMY training period.

 HEALTH: Health insurance and Prescription Drug Coverage for yourself only or family coverage for yourself and your eligible dependents is provided at low cost to the employee.
 Correction Officers can select from several health insurance options to obtain the coverage which best suits their needs.
 There is a 56-day waiting period before coverage takes effect for new employees.